PassiveLemon/tmodloader1.4-docker/README.md

 This is not necessary if you plan to start from a new world however you might want to bring an already existing world into the server. </br>
 Make sure that the mods used on the world are the same as the ones in your modpack or else you may risk some world corruption. </br>

-1. Go to `C:\Users\(your user)\Documents\My Games\Terraria\tModLoader\Worlds\` or the Linux equivalent </br>
+1. Go to `C:\Users\(your user)\Documents\My Games\Terraria\tModLoader\Worlds\` or the Linux equivalent, usually `/home/(user)/.local/share/Terraria/tModLoader/Worlds/`. </br>

 2. Copy the files of the world of your choice to `(path to config files)/Worlds/`.
 The world files look like `.wld` and `.twld`. </br>

 # Configuration </br>
-Feel free to open an issue and ask me for help! </br>
+Feel free to open an issue and ask for help! </br>

 ## Server Config </br>
-Make a file called `serverconfig.txt`, put it into `(path to config files)/` and fill it with the template provided in this repository. </br>

-The `serverconfig.txt` file should have all of the needed information for the server to automatically start.
-I have provided some basic presets but there is still information that YOU WILL NEED TO CHANGE.
-It is already listed in the file but you will need to change the line for the name of your modpack and, especially if you added a world, the name of the world.
-You can also add any other settings that you may want. </br>
+Perform this step if you have `SERVERCONFIG` set to 1 and want to use your own config file.
+Otherwise, the container will generate it for you based on your Docker run environment variables. </br>

+The root of the tmodloader server files in the container is `/tmodloader/server/` and user items are mounted at `/tmodloader/config/` </br>

+Put the `serverconfig.txt` into `(path to config files)/`.

 [Server configuration details on the Terraria Wiki](https://terraria.fandom.com/wiki/Server#Server_config_file) </br>